 These are the best day trips from Florence in my experience.
 Do you have anything to add?

 Disclaimer: this post contains affiliate links and, should you make a purchase through them, we may make a small commission at no extra cost to you whatsoever.
-We only recommend products, services and tools we believe will give you the best costumer experience and use this small commission to cover the expenses needed to run this blog.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites